 Additionally, some chemicals are often not approved in some areas.

 Insecticides are most effective when used at dawn, just before the beetles emerge and become active.

-One of the safest methods of getting rid of Japanese beetles is Neem Oil.
+Neem Oil is one of the safest methods of getting rid of Japanese beetles.
 It is non-toxic and sourced from the Azadirachta indica tree.
 It is essential to use this oil when the larvae are just about to enter adulthood.

 Use neem oil right before the Japanese Beetles start mating.

 Spread the oil on the ground near the afflicted plant.
 The oil and oily residue will get on the beetles and spread to the bugs as they leave their home underground.